 SHARE the Constitution's 4th Amendment with friends and family, and help more Americans know their civil rights.
 Send a link to this site, if that is easy for you.

-DONATE.
-As the old adage says, "If you can do something, do it.
+DONATE As the old adage says, "If you can do something, do it.
 If you cannot, support those who can."
-DONATE The amount isn't important.
-Just show you care and support the mission.
+The amount isn't important.
+Just show you understand, care, and support the mission.

 The US Constitution and the rights of citizens it established must be restored and protected if America is to persevere as an exceptional nation.